iCliniq Logo

 Welcome to icliniq.com.

-Your present CBC report is not suggestive of polycythemia especially polycythemia vera which is blood cancer condition (attachment removed to protect patient identity).
-Your JAK 2, EXON 12 study and bone marrow report is normal as per history.
-So polycythemia vera is very less likely.
-Your high hemoglobin could be due to secondary polycythemia cause.
-Secondary polycythemia is pure benign condition.
-The causes for that include respiratory problem, cardiac problem, smoking, severe dehydration, etc.
+Your present CBC report is not suggestive of polycythemia, especially polycythemia vera, which is a blood cancer condition (attachment removed to protect patient identity).
+Your JAK 2, EXON 12 study and bone marrow report are normal as per history.
+So, polycythemia vera is much less likely.
+Your high hemoglobin could be due to a secondary polycythemia cause.
+Secondary polycythemia is a purely benign condition.
+The causes for that include respiratory problems, cardiac problems, smoking, severe dehydration, etc.

-I suggest you drink lots of water especially three litres per day.
-Avoid smoking if having habit.
-It is advisable to repeat CBC again after a few days.
+I suggest you drink lots of water, especially three liters per day.
+Avoid smoking if you have a habit.
+It is advisable to repeat the CBC after a few days.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!